Table of Contents

 - Benzene increases the risk of cancer and other illnesses.

 - Benzene is a notorious cause of bone marrow failure.

 - Ethylene is widely used in the chemical industry.

 - Much of this production goes toward polyethylene, a widely used plastic containing polymer chains of ethylene units in various chain lengths.

 - Ethylene is also an important natural plant hormone, used in agriculture to force the ripening of fruits.

 - Ethylene is of low toxicity to humans and exposure to excess ethylene cause adverse health effects like headache, drowsiness, dizziness and unconsciousness.

-- Ethylene is not but Ethylene oxide is a carcinogen.
+- Ethylene is not but ethylene oxide is a carcinogen (cancer-causing agent).

 - It includes pollen from plants, mite, and hair from pets, fungi, parasites, and some bacteria.